-Now that we’ve laid out how to best judge offers that come your way, here are some positives and negatives to think about if you’re considering selling to an investor.
+We’ve laid out how to best judge offers that come your way.
+Now let’s review the some positives and negatives to consider if you’re selling to an investor.

 Pros of Selling A Home To A Real Estate Investor